Dosbodoke/chooselife/README.md

 An open source API and a mobile client made for Highliners!

-This repository is composed by two modules
+This repository is composed by two modules:
 `./mobile/`: A mobile app built with React Native (EXPO).
 `./server/`: Type safe api built with Express + tRPC + Prisma.

 # Table of contents